How to Know If Your Child Needs a Maths or Physics Tutor

 By Zayna Dar, Founder, Shuhari Tuition

 GCSE maths and physics are two core subjects which many students find challenging.
 From puzzling equations to scenarios that feel worlds away from real life, it's not always easy to tell when a bit of extra support is needed.
-So, how do you know if your child would benefit from a private tutor to achieve academic excellence or simply to feel more confident about themselves?
-And what should you be looking for if you decide to get one?
+So, how do you know if your teen would benefit from a private tutor to achieve top grades or simply to feel more confident about themselves?
+And what should you be looking for if you decided to get one?

-Here’s our guide for parents—it covers the signs to look out for, how to assess your child’s needs, and what makes the perfect tutor.
+Here’s our guide for parents - it covers the signs to look out for, how to assess your teen’s needs, and what makes the perfect tutor.

 Some children will tell you directly when they’re struggling, but more often, it shows in other ways.
 Here are some common signs that tutoring might help:

-If your child regularly finds maths or physics homework confusing or stressful, that’s worth paying attention to.
+If your teen regularly finds maths or physics homework confusing or stressful, it’s worth taking a step back and recalibrate.
 GCSE maths, in particular, builds on itself over time.
 Miss one tricky topic, and the next lesson can feel impossible.
+It’s important that the foundations are laid before tackling trickier concepts.
+If there are gaps in your teen’s knowledge from key stage 3, this can also make GCSEs feel overwhelming and cause them to fall behind in class.

 Confidence taking a hit

-Does your child avoid maths lessons or freeze up during tests?
-Physics and maths can feel like the scariest subjects when they start to feel unmanageable.
-Some students even develop anxiety around problem-solving or exam technique.
-They may find certain mathematical concepts hard to grasp, or they may feel like they’re not good enough during class.
+Does your teen avoid maths or physics lessons?
+Do they freeze up during tests?
+If this is the case, these subjects can start to feel unmanageable.
+Some students even develop anxiety around taking maths or physics tests.
+They may find certain concepts hard to grasp, or they may feel like they’re not good enough.

 Low test scores (again)

 We all have off days.
-But if your child’s test results are consistently below expectations, it could point to deeper gaps in their knowledge.
+But if your teen’s test results are consistently below expectations, it could point to a deeper skill gap and indicate that something isn’t clicking.

 Teacher feedback isn’t great

-If your child’s teacher has flagged concerns or mentioned that they’re not keeping up, don’t ignore it.
+If their teacher has flagged concerns or mentioned that they’re not keeping up, don’t ignore it.
 It’s a clear sign they could use extra support.

 Mood and motivation have changed

 Not wanting to go to school.
-Feeling snappy when revising.
-Refusing to talk about certain subjects.
-These can all point to a child who’s lost confidence.
+Being snappy in the days leading up to an exam.
+Refusing to talk about how things are going in certain subjects.
+These can all point to a child who’s lost confidence in their ability.

 Talk it out

-Have a low-pressure chat with your child.
+Have a low-pressure chat with your teen.
 Ask them how they feel in their maths and physics lessons.
-Do they struggle with specific topics like thermodynamics theory or maths equations?
-Do they feel like they’re falling behind, or do they just need revision tips and a confidence boost?
+Do they struggle with specific topics like atomic structure or surds?
+Do they feel like they’re falling behind, or do they just need study advice and a confidence boost?

-Your child’s teacher can give you insight into what’s happening in the classroom.
-Are they participating?
-Falling behind in key areas?
-Are they avoiding common challenges like problem-solving or mastering formulae?
-Their feedback can help you decide if tutoring would make a real impact.
+Your child’s teacher or tutor can give you insight into what’s happening inside and outside the classroom.
+Are they raising their hand to answer questions?
+Are they finding it hard to master formulae or struggling to get to grips with required practicals?
+Their feedback can help you decide if tutoring would be a good idea.

 Think about your child’s learning style

 Every student is different.
-Some thrive with lots of structure, while others need more creative approaches.
-The best tutors take this into account, adapting their teaching style and using techniques that work for your child.
+Some are visual learners who benefit from diagrams and clear worked examples, while others are more kinaesthetic and learn best by actively working through problems and applying concepts step by step.
+Your child might thrive in a different way.
+The best tutors take this into account, adapting their teaching style and using techniques that work for your teen.

 1:1 support means lessons that fit

-Whether your child needs help with the basics or support tackling advanced lessons, a tutor can tailor the pace and content to their needs.
+Whether your teen needs help with the basics or support mastering more advanced topics, a tutor can tailor the pace of the lessons and their teaching style to suit your child’s needs.
 Online sessions work particularly well for busy families, as long as you’ve got a solid internet connection.

 Regular sessions build routine and resilience